Daven Vanderpool

-Daven "Prestige" Vanderpool is an American rap and R&B record producer.
+Daven "Prestige" Vanderpool is an American hip-hop and R&B record producer.
 He was once a member of Bad Boy's in-house production team, "The Hitmen", and has also produced on many Bad Boy-related projects.
 His usual sound is a distinctive combination of funk and more heavily, electronica influences, promoted through his use of samples from Gary Numan, Dominatrix and Duran Duran.
-This sound is particularly heard on his productions for Jay-Z, Puff Daddy, Sauce Money, Mase, Mic Geronimo and Shyne.
+This sound is particularly heard on his productions for Jay-Z, Sauce Money, Mase, Mic Geronimo and Shyne.